Which of the following best describes the resonance structures of... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the resonance structures of nitryl chloride ()?
+Which of the following correctly represents all possible resonance structures for the allyl radical ?

 6